-Extent of tailings flow: The extent of tailings flow was not assessed specifically for No. 3/4 TSF.

-with the extent estimated to be similar to the adjacent No.5 TSF, with up to

-19 million cubic metres of tailings released from the TSF.

-Environmental impact: Released tailings could reach the San Pedro River which is classified as

-'critical habitat' according to the Arizona Game and Fish Department.
-A
+Extent of tailings flow: The extent of tailings flow was not assessed specifically for No. 3/4 TSF, with the extent estimated to be similar to the adjacent No.5 TSF, with up to 19 million cubic metres of tailings released from the TSF. - Environmental impact: Released tailings could reach the San Pedro River which is classified as 'critical habitat' according to the Arizona Game and Fish Department.
+A sensitive bird reserve habitat could also be impacted.
 Infrastructure impacted: No public/shared infrastructure impacted.